boozallen/sdp-libraries/docs/contributing/index.md

 Unit tests can be written using [Jenkins Spock](https://github.com/ExpediaGroup/jenkins-spock).

+Currently, Gradle 6.3.0 running on JDK 8 is required to run the tests.
+To see how to install these tools go to [Executing Tests](../concepts/unit-testing/executing-tests.md).

 These tests should go in the `test` directory for each library.

 To run all the tests, run: